Kong/terraform-provider-konnect/docs/resources/gateway_plugin_saml.md

 - `session_rolling_timeout` (Number) The session cookie absolute timeout in seconds.
 Specifies how long the session can be used until it is no longer valid.
 Default: 3600
 - `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie.
 The session cannot be invalidated or revoked without changing the session secret, but is stateless, and doesn't require a database. - `memcached`: stores session data in memcached - `redis`: stores session data in Redis. possible known values include one of ["cookie", "memcache", "memcached", "redis"]; Default: "cookie"
 - `session_store_metadata` (Boolean) Configures whether or not session metadata should be stored.
 This includes information about the active sessions for the `specific_audience` belonging to a specific subject.
 Default: false
-- `validate_assertion_signature` (Boolean) Enable signature validation for SAML responses.
+- `validate_assertion_signature` (Boolean) Controls SAML response signature validation.
+When enabled (the default), the `saml:Assertion` signature is validated and a valid `idp_certificate` is required.
+When disabled, the signature is still validated as long as an `idp_certificate` is configured, but the `samlp:Response` signature is checked instead of the assertion.
+Disabling it without an `idp_certificate` skips signature validation entirely, which is insecure (unsigned responses are accepted) and logs a warning.
 Default: true

 <a id="nestedatt--config--redis"></a>
 ### Nested Schema for `config.redis`